Dassault-Breguet Super Étendard

-The Super Étendard was also operated by Iraq (on a temporary lease) and Argentina, which both deployed the aircraft during wartime.
-Argentina's use of the Super Étendard and the Exocet missile during the 1982 Falklands War led to the aircraft gaining considerable popular recognition.
+Both Iraqi and Argentinian Super Étendard saw active combat during their service life.
+The Argentinian Navy made use of both the Super Étendard and the Exocet anti-ship missile during the 1982 Falklands War, which led to the aircraft gaining considerable recognition with the general public.
 The Super Étendard was used by Iraq to attack oil tankers and merchant shipping in the Persian Gulf during the Iraq-Iran War.
-In French service, the Super Étendard was replaced by the Dassault Rafale in 2016.
+The French Navy opted to withdraw the last of its Super Étendards during 2016 in favour of the newer Dassault Rafale.
+The final operator of the type was the Argentinian Navy, which opted to retire its Super Étendards in 2023.